AI in banking: 10 predictions that will define 2026

 The next phase of banking transformation is about intelligent growth.

 Banks that combine AI-driven intelligence, composable design, and interconnected customer experiences will lead in 2026.
-They'll move faster, learn faster, and grow continuously, powered by architectures built for momentum, not maintenance.
+They'll move faster, learn faster, and grow continuously.
+Their architectures will be built for momentum, not maintenance.

 Three priorities to set for 2026: